blueconic/node-oom-heapdump/README.md

 It uses 'gc-stats' to determine when an out of memory error is about to occur and then fires up a new process which uses 'chrome-remote-interface' to connect with the DevTools protocol (https://chromedevtools.github.io/devtools-protocol/v8/) of the calling process.
 That process uses HeapProfiler to actually create the heapdump and then exits.

 # Example
 Just run "npm test" to see it in action.
-It creates a heapdump named "my_heapdump.heapsnapshot" in the root of your project.
+It creates a heapdump named "my_heapdump.heapsnapshot" in the 'tests' directory of this module.

 # Usage